PragyaTripathi/maalCounter/README.md

 EditMaalActivity class- This activity class lets the user edit the maal point values and puts the updates values in Points database.
 This activity's content is activity_edit_maal.xml.

-User documentation

-1. In the main menu of the app

-4. If you want to edit maal points, then click on button.
-The following page should come up.
-After you are done changing current point values, click Save.
-5. If you now want to start the scoreboard, click on   button.
-6. It would take you to the page below where you can add names of players.
-After you are done, scroll down and click on Next button.
-7. You should now have an empty scoreboards like below.
-In order to add points for a add click on Add Points.

-8. The following page should come up with each player's name.
-9. The image below shows all the options that a user can pick.
-In each category of maal, a user can only pick one.
-For Example, for Tiplu, a user can only select 1 or 2 but not both.
-To add points for all users, simply scroll down the page.
-After you are done, scroll back on top to click on Save button.

-10. The scoreboard should come up like this.
-11. If you click on end game, the following message should pop with the winner of this game.

-12. On clicking OK, you can get back to the main menu.
-13. In order to exit from the program, press back button on your android device.

 ##Limitations of the current version

 Currently, there are certain limitations to this program.